wzdlc1996/HugoSource/content/Artic/physics/qMachineLearning/index.md

 \{x_i\}_ {i=1}^N \mapsto \ket{x} = \frac 1 {\mathcal{A}}\sum_{i,d} x_i^d \ket{i, d}.
 $$

 i.e., encodes the $N\times d$ dataset on $\log Nd$ qubits.
 Then the left hand side coherent superposition state can be used in the unitary evolution along the circuit in quantum computer or other quantum devices.

 ### Quantum Linear Algebra

 ## Quantum Machine Learning Algorithms

+### Quantum SVM

+**Support Vector Machine(SVM)** is one of the most important classical learning algorithm mainly for data classification.
+One of its advantages is that we understand how it works better than most black-box algorithms.

 ### Quantum PCA

-### Quantum SVM

 ### Quantum Neural Networks